mwaterfall/MWFeedParser/README.markdown

 Outstanding tasks
 ===============

-* Create optimised single-pass NSString method that encapsulates `stringByStrippingTags`, `stringByRemovingNewLinesAndWhitespace` and `stringByDecodingXMLEntities` as they sit together perfectly in that order and are commonly used together.
+* Create optimised single-pass NSString method that encapsulates `stringByStrippingTags`, `stringByRemovingNewLinesAndWhitespace` and `stringByDecodingHTMLEntities` as they sit together perfectly in that order and are commonly used together.
 * Parsing of more feed data and elements if required.
 * Provide functionality to list available feeds when given the URL to a webpage with one or more web feeds associated with it.
 * Open to suggestions!